theCrius/barotrauma-docker/README.md

 docker-compose build --build-arg STEAM_EPOCH=$(date +%s) && docker-compose up -d
 ```

-Use the additional argument for modded servers in case you are running mods.
+Use the additional argument for modded servers (`--build-arg LUA_SERVER=true`) in case you are running mods.

 ### Ports